VertaAI/modeldb/client/verta/docs/verta.rst

 Verta is an open-core platform; i.e., the platform is based on core open-source technology developed by the Verta team that is freely available.
-Find more information about our open-source technology |gere| and in subsequent sections.
+Find more information about our open-source technology |here| and in subsequent sections.

 Verta provides MLOps functionality in three key areas: **model versioning and metadata**,